 Texas girl, 10, hailed a hero for aiding father whose heart almost stopped

-Last week, Gracie’s father, Jeff, was rearranging the furniture in his 10-year-old daughter's room when he suddenly collapsed, KHOU reported.
-He eventually woke up and was able to “stumble to the couch” but kept passing out, Gracie’s mother, Kelly, said on Facebook.
+Last week, Grace’s father, Jeff, 33, was rearranging the furniture in his 10-year-old daughter's room when he suddenly collapsed, KHOU reported.
+He eventually woke up and was able to “stumble to the couch” but kept passing out, Grace’s mother, Kelly, said on Facebook.

 “[He was] confused and not with it when he was ‘awake,’" Kelly described the disoriented dad.

-At that point, Gracie, knew the situation was serious, realizing she “needed to call somebody so they could come and help him and get him somewhere,” the young girl told KHOU.
+At that point, Grace knew the situation was serious, realizing she “needed to call somebody so they could come and help him and get him somewhere,” the young girl told KHOU.

-Gracie, of Alvin, Texas, used her younger brother’s iPod Touch to Facetime her mom, who then rang her father’s phone so Gracie could locate it and call 911.
+Grace, of Alvin, Texas, used her younger brother’s iPod Touch to Facetime her mom, who then rang her father’s phone so Grace could locate it and call 911.

 Shortly after describing her father’s symptoms to emergency officials, help arrived.

-“The ambulance showed up and cops showed up and I opened the door and they just said ‘Where is he?’ and then they walked to him and started helping,” Gracie said.
+“The ambulance showed up and cops showed up and I opened the door and they just said ‘Where is he?’ and then they walked to him and started helping,” Grace said.

 When emergency officials arrived, “he was slumped over on the couch and his heart rate was 24,” Kelly wrote.